aeturrell/coding-for-economists/reading-and-writing.md

 In this chapter, you'll learn about reading and writing data.

-This chapter uses the **pandas** and **pandas-datareader** packages.
+This chapter uses the **pandas** package.
 If you're running this code, you may need to install these packages using, for example, `pip install packagename` on your computer's command line.
 (If you're not sure what a command line or terminal is, take a quick look at the basics of coding chapter.)

 ![From the pandas documentation](https://pandas.pydata.org/pandas-docs/stable/_images/02_io_readwrite1.svg)